dbucher1234/AI_molecular_generator/README.md

 ## 📈 Results & Next Steps

-One could use this approach to generate thousands of compounds for docking, keeping the best scoring ones to re-train the model (STEP1) towards chemotypes of interests.
+This approach can be used, for example, to generate thousands of candidates for docking studies, or as part of an active learning loop—by selecting the top-scoring compounds and feeding them back into the model (STEP 1 & 2) to bias future generations toward promising chemotypes.

 ---